 You are here

-Seafood Purchases (In Progress)
+Seafood Purchases (Ongoing)

 Although the international demand for seafood is constantly increasing, many of the types of fish consumed are overfished.
 According to the Monterey Bay Aquarium, the United States imports over 80 percent of fish to meet consumer demands.
 Fisheries that are overfish or farm in with environmentally unfriendly practices are greatly contributing to harm caused to wildlife and their habitats.